Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Introduction

 \section{Introduction}

-Large Language Models (LLM) are increasingly integrated into everyday digital services, from search engines and translation tools to conversational agents and content recommendation systems.
-Despite their impressive capabilities, LLMs are known to perpetuate and even amplify harmful societal biases, including gender stereotypes, occupational hierarchies, and asymmetric visibility of social groups~\cite{10.1007/978-3-031-74630-7_19, 10.1145/3689904.3694699, siddique-etal-2024-better, Jeoung202312236}.
-These patterns are not inherent to the models' architecture itself \citep{vaswani2017attention} but are learned from the data on which they are trained.
-As training data plays a central role in shaping the representational landscape of LLMs' outputs, critical analysis of large-scale text corpora becomes a key step towards mitigating downstream harms.
-Without an understanding of the social structures embedded in textual data, efforts to ensure fairness and accountability in LLMs risk addressing symptoms rather than causes.
+Large-scale text corpora are central to natural language processing and related fields, yet they often reproduce societal inequalities.
+Wikipedia reflects gender imbalances in coverage \cite{Wagner2021-sk}, job advertisements use gendered wording that reinforces hierarchies \cite{gaucher2011evidence}, and the film industry promotes stereotypes \cite{Kagan2020-tq}.
+Such examples show how corpora encode and normalise discrimination in persistent ways.
+Detecting these patterns is essential, but given the scale of modern datasets, manual inspection is infeasible.
+Automatic methods are needed to reveal structural inequalities at scale, and crucially, detection must be paired with curation: once problematic material is identified, corpora should be rebalanced to provide more reliable input data for NLP applications and more trustworthy resources for research.

-Previous work by \citet{urchs2025taz2024fullanalysinggermannewspapers} introduced a linguistically grounded pipeline to detect gender discrimination in German newspaper texts through actor-level discourse analysis.
-Their approach identifies named actors and analyses how they are represented in terms of visibility and associated language, drawing on concepts such as nomination and predication from critical discourse studies.

-Building on this foundation, we present an extended pipeline that enables both fine-grained fairness auditing and corpus-level discrimination reduction.
-Our contribution is fourfold:
+\citet{urchs2025taz2024fullanalysinggermannewspapers} introduced a linguistically grounded pipeline to detect gender discrimination in German newspapers through actor-level discourse analysis, examining how named actors are represented via nomination and predication.
+Building on this work, we extend the pipeline to enable both fine-grained fairness auditing and corpus-level discrimination reduction.
+Our contributions are: